 \subsection{Excited states in the vacuum sector}

 The conformal Killing equation \eqref{eq:ckv} in $d=2$ has general solution $\xi=c(u)\partial_{u} + b(v)\partial_{v}$.
-We accordingly define a vacuum-sector Unruh flow with respect to $\mathcal{V}=\mathcal{R}$ as a flow of this form, which approaches the vacuum modular flow \cite{Bisognano:1976za}
+We accordingly define a vacuum-sector Unruh flow with respect to $\mathcal{V}=\mathcal{R}$ as an Unruh flow of this form, which approaches the vacuum modular flow \cite{Bisognano:1976za}

 at large $|u|$ and $|v|$.
 Specifically,

 This definition is motivated by the Gelfand-Naimark-Segal (GNS) construction of sectors in QFT \cite{zbMATH03097323, bams/1183510397}.
 The GNS Hilbert space $\mathcal{H}_{\omega_1}$ for the algebra $\mathcal{A}_{QFT}$ is generated by acting on a privileged algebraic\footnote{A state $\omega$ on a von Neumann algebra $\mathcal{A}$ is a positive, normalized linear functional $\omega: \mathcal{A} \rightarrow \mathbb{C}$, \ie an assignment of expectation values on the algebra.
 For an introduction to the GNS construction, see \cite{Fewster:2019ixc, Witten:2018zxz}.} state $\omega_1$ with all locally smeared quantum fields in the theory.
 Since GNS Hilbert spaces are generated by smearing fields on \textit{finite} regions, states in a given sector share the same asymptotic behavior; see appendix \ref{app:connesappendix} and footnote \ref{foot:jon}.
 The precise definition of asymptotic behavior is subtle, and we address this issue in section \ref{sec:exDiamond}.